tosifAN/All_ML_Models/README.md

 - Gaussian Mixture Models (GMM)([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Clustering)): Models data as a mixture of multiple Gaussian distributions.
 - K-Means Clustering([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Clustering)): Partitions data into k clusters by minimizing the variance within each cluster.
 - Mean Shift Clustering([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Clustering)): A non-parametric clustering technique that shifts data points towards the mode of the distribution.
+- DBSCAN ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Clustering)) - A density-based clustering algorithm that can find arbitrarily shaped clusters.
+- ARIMA ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - A time series forecasting model that combines autoregression and moving average components.
+- SARIMA ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - An extension of ARIMA that supports seasonal data patterns.
+- Prophet ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - A time series forecasting model developed by Facebook that handles seasonality and holidays.
+- RNN ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - Recurrent Neural Networks used for sequential data.
+- LSTM ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - Long Short-Term Memory networks that address the vanishing gradient problem in RNNs.
+- GRU ([Link to Folder](https://github.com/tosifAN/All_ML_Models/tree/main/Time_Series)) - Gated Recurrent Units, an alternative to LSTMs with a simpler architecture.

 ##  Models In Progress